 SAVE members are committed to sixteen hours of service per month, normally consisting of one four-hour patrol each week.
+Morning and afternoon patrol shifts are 7:00 am to 11:00 am and 12:00 pm to 4:00 pm, Monday - Friday.
 Each two-member team is assigned a section of the City for their shift.
 At the start of a shift, the officers pick up their equipment (official car, radio, digital camera), and the assignments they are handling during their shift (graffiti complaints, abandoned vehicle complaints, etc.).
 The team then plans their duties for the day, such as checking graffiti, citing abandoned vehicles, speed monitoring, and visiting malls or other business locations to conduct handicapped-parking enforcement.

 SAVE teams also patrol parks, schools, business districts, residential areas, and downtown.
 Patrol duty consists of observing and reporting to RPD any unusual or suspicious activities, and to remain highly visible in order to deter criminal activity and provide a sense of security for Reno's citizens and visitors.
 SAVE members are also available to assist sworn officers, for example, at traffic accident scenes, and to help search for missing children.

 Some Specific Accomplishments: